ChrisChinchilla/Presentations/topics/The Future of Swift.md

 We will look at:

 - What can be accomplished with 'open' Swift
-- What;s missing from 'open' Swift
+- What's missing from 'open' Swift
 - Back end Swift
 - Swift on Linux
 - Swift on Windows